 Commack, New York Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Commack students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Commack, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Commack School District serves eight schools and almost 7,700 students.
 Students may qualify to receive some of the district’s Academic Intervention Services on the basis of classroom-based assessment results, below-grade level scores on standardized tests, or recommendations by their teachers.
 The level of support varies based on a student’s needs and may include extra help, regular small-group instruction, learning labs in content areas, push-in programs (a teacher comes into the classroom to work one-on-one or with a small group of students), direct instructional support in the regular classroom, a consult model, and progress monitoring.

 We currently cover the following Commack-area school district: Commack School District.